CodeYourFuture/syllabus-archive/js-core/week-04/lesson.md

 >
 > Is your output the same?

+## Semicolons

+You might have noticed that we add a semicolon `;` at the end of each line.
+This is part of the Javascript language syntax, and it's used to **separate different commands.**

+Not ending the commands with a `;` might still work most of the time, as the Javascript language is quite permissive and will try to interpret the code anyway.

+That said, always remember to put the semicolon at the end of each command as it's considered *"best practice"* by the wider developer community, it allows to avoid some hard-to-spot problems and help to avoid confusion.

 ## Conditionals

 Now we're going to start adding in some **logic**.
 So far we have been logging